ASCIA website information

 ASCIA does not allow its educational resources to be rebranded or uploaded onto other websites unless a licencing agreement has been approved.

-However, ASCIA provides permission for appropriate organisations to:
+However, ASCIA provides permission for ASCIA members and appropriate organisations to:

 For example, some organisations link to the following popular ASCIA webpages:

-ASCIA resources are regularly updated, based on changes in the medical literature and expert reviews.
+ASCIA resources are regularly updated in response to feedback, requests, recommendations, changes in clinical and academic expert consensus, new published literature and product updates.
 By linking to the ASCIA webpages (and not directly to the PDFs) it ensures that only current versions are accessed.
 ASCIA does not supply its resources in RTF format.

 Development and Review Process of ASCIA Online Resources and Courses